How Big Tobacco Targets Black Americans

 Menthol & Specialized Brands

-Today, nearly 80% of African Americans who smoke use menthol cigarettes.
+Today, nearly 80% of Black Americans who smoke use menthol cigarettes.
 This flavor, first promoted in the 1920s, effectively masks the harsh bitterness of nicotine.
 It makes starting easier and quitting much harder.
 Adding menthol to cigarettes gives smokers a cooling sensation as they inhale, which stimulates pleasure centers in the brain.
 Think of it like a secondary buzz — totally independent of the nicotine high.
 Tobacco companies used it to smooth out the taste, even in non-menthol labeled cigarettes.

 Big Tobacco knows how difficult menthol is to quit.
-They took this devious formula and created specialized brands like Newport and Kool to give African American customers a feeling of exclusivity and independence.
+They took this devious formula and created specialized brands like Newport and Kool to give Black American customers a feeling of exclusivity and independence.
 These brands?
 They’re still around.
 You can spot their ads at just about any convenience store.
-On average, people in African American neighborhoods see 2.6 times as much tobacco advertising as residents of other areas.
+On average, people in Black American neighborhoods see 2.6 times as much tobacco advertising as residents of other areas.
 Kids grow up with brands like Newport and Kool deeply ingrained in their community.

 African American teenager with vape